We provide a safe forever home to farm animals in need.

-We’re delighted to be able to help so many animals in need, but we are now reaching capacity and we know that there are millions more animals trapped in the farming industry.
+We’re delighted to be able to help so many animals in need, but we know that there are millions more animals trapped in the cruel settings.
 That’s why we’re expanding our education, outreach, and campaigning work.
-By providing the public with well-researched, trustworthy information, we hope to raise awareness of the plight of farmed animals and help people to move away from driving demand for animal products.
+By providing the public with well-researched, trustworthy information, we hope to raise awareness of the plight of animals and help people to move away from driving demand for animal products.

 By providing reliable information in an accessible and engaging way, we aim to help everyone think more clearly about their choices and the way we treat some animals.

 We back campaigns that expose areas of cruelty and neglect in animal farming, sometimes highlighting breaches of the law and the need for better animal welfare legislation.